 The block timestamps allow the system to regulate the production of bitcoins.
 The required difficulty level for the proof of work is automatically adjusted based on the amount of time it took to create previous blocks, with the goal of producing 1 block every 10 minutes and thus maintaining a stable expansion rate.

 Each node internally maintains a counter that represents the network time.
 This is based on the median time of a node's peers which is sent in the version message when peers connect.
 The network time counter reverts to the system time however if the median time differs by more than 70 minutes from the system time.
-A very reasonable way to estimate the median network time.

 An advanced attack would involve speeding up the clocks of a majority of the network's mining resources while slowing down the target's clock.
 Since the time value can be skewed by at most 70 minutes, the difference between the nodes would be 140 minutes.